coreos/torus/README.md

-# agro
+# torus

 A Go Distributed Storage Engine

-See the [wiki](https://github.com/coreos/agro/wiki) for more details
+See the [wiki](https://github.com/coreos/torus/wiki) for more details

 ## Overview

-Agro is a distributed block storage engine that provides a resource pool and basic file primitives from daemons running atop a cluster.
+Torus is a distributed block storage engine that provides a resource pool and basic file primitives from daemons running atop a cluster.
 These primitives are made consistent by being append-only and coordinated by [etcd](https://github.com/coreos/etcd).
-From these primitives, an agro server can support multiple types of volumes, the semantics of which can be broken into subprojects.
+From these primitives, an torus server can support multiple types of volumes, the semantics of which can be broken into subprojects.
 It ships with a simple block-device volume plugin.

-The goal from the start is simplicity; running agro should take at most 5 minutes for a developer to set up and understand, while being as robust as possible.
+The goal from the start is simplicity; running torus should take at most 5 minutes for a developer to set up and understand, while being as robust as possible.

 Sharding is done via a consistent hash function, controlled in the simple case by a hash ring algorithm, but fully extensible to arbitrary maps, rack-awareness, and other nice features.

 ## Getting Started

-### 0) Build agro
+### 0) Build torus

 ```
-go get github.com/coreos/agro
+go get github.com/coreos/torus
-go get -d github.com/coreos/agro
+go get -d github.com/coreos/torus
 ```

 Then one of:

 ```
-go install -v github.com/coreos/agro/cmd/agro
+go install -v github.com/coreos/torus/cmd/torus
-go install -v github.com/coreos/agro/cmd/agroctl
+go install -v github.com/coreos/torus/cmd/torusctl
-go install -v github.com/coreos/agro/cmd/agroblock
+go install -v github.com/coreos/torus/cmd/torusblock
 ```

 or

 ```
-cd $GOPATH/src/github.com/coreos/agro
+cd $GOPATH/src/github.com/coreos/torus
 make
 ```

-Either way you'll find the binaries `agro`, `agroctl` and `agroblock`.
+Either way you'll find the binaries `torus`, `torusctl` and `torusblock`.

 ### 1) Get etcd
-You need a *v3.0* [etcd](https://github.com/coreos/etcd), as agro uses the v3 API natively and depends on some fixes therein.
+You need a *v3.0* [etcd](https://github.com/coreos/etcd), as torus uses the v3 API natively and depends on some fixes therein.
 [etcd v3.0.0-beta.0](https://github.com/coreos/etcd/releases/tag/v3.0.0-beta.0) or above is required.

 3.0 natively understands the v3 API.
 To run a single node cluster locally, etcd is ready to work: